tiagocaseiro/game-client-test-cpp/reviewers.md

 All Brick definitions can be found in the BrickGameObjectTemplates.txt file and PowerUps can be found in the PowerUpGameObjectTemplates.txt file.

 This solution was developed and tested only on Windows 11.

+## Debug commands
+Press 1 key to hit one brick.

+Hold down 2 key to continuously hit bricks.